 Luckily for you, there is a free Linux system designed for these specific tasks.
-It's Called Backtrack (BT for short).
-As of now, the latest release is BackTrack5 R3(BT5 R3).
+It's called Kali Linux, which is a branch off of Backtrack, and will prove helpful to you.
+As of now, the latest release is Kali Linux 1.0.
 You can click on this link

 to download the operating system.
 It comes with hundreds of hacking tools installed on the operating system already, and has been optimized for the greatest hacking capabilities for any Linux distribution out of the box.
-In BT5, you will find everything you can imagine from website hacking, reverse engineering, cryptography, to social engineering.
-I highly recommend you download the os, and get familiar with it, and a little advice for anyone that will be new to Linux, or installing BT5:
+In Kali Linux, you will find everything you can imagine from website hacking, reverse engineering, cryptography, to social engineering.
+I highly recommend you download the os, and get familiar with it, and a little advice for anyone that will be new to Linux, or installing Kali:

-- Do not use BT5 if you are unfamiliar with Linux, use an easier distro first, such as Ubuntu
+- Do not use Kali if you are unfamiliar with Linux, use an easier distribution first, such as Ubuntu

-- If you have questions, refer to the BackTrack forums
+- If you have questions, about the os or issues, refer to the Kali Linux Forums

-, not anywhere else!
-The people who made the product are the people with the best intentions and capability to help you, not us.
+!
+The people who made the product are the people with the best intentions and capability to help you, not others.

-Once you have BT5, it is up to you where your experience will take you.
+Once you have Kali Linux, it is up to you where your experience will take you.
 I recommend learning how the tools work by researching, and not posting before so.Other Useful Things